 Decades of deregulating capital markets has eroded important investor protections and weakened the trust that is vital for sustainable economic growth.
-Respectfully, we believe that, rather than rushing to enact laws that further this trend, policymakers should undertake a comprehensive assessment of the impact of deregulation on the capital markets and investors.
-For example, Congress should require and fund a comprehensive study on public and private markets led by the SEC's Division of Economic and Risk Analysis.
-It has been decades since such a study has been performed.
-The study should examine the costs and benefits associated with the monumental shift from public to private markets and explore ways for securities regulators to use data and technology to serve small businesses.
+Respectfully, we believe that, rather than rushing to enact laws that further this trend, policymakers should consider the adverse impact of deregulation on the capital markets and investors.
+Congress should advance policies that ensure financial professionals meet important competency standards and that investors have access to information to mitigate potential risks.